Izzienjeri/People-Operations-Platform/README.md

-Human Resource Management System (HRMS)
+People Operations Platform

-Name: Human Resource Management System
+Name: People Operations Platform

 Description:

-The Human Resource Management System (HRMS) is a comprehensive software solution designed to streamline and automate various HR processes within an organization.
+People Operations Platform is a comprehensive software solution designed to streamline and automate various HR processes within an organization.
 It provides functionalities for managing employee information, leaves, education, experience, goals, payslips, documents, training, and more.
 This system aims to enhance efficiency, accuracy, and transparency in HR operations.

 ERD: